-27 Sep Preventing Illness and Infection in Children Attending Childcare
+27 Dec 3 Ways to Prevent Illness and Infection in Children Attending Childcare

 Compared to healthy adults, children have reduced immunity to infection, which means once they start childcare they are likely to have more illnesses as they become exposed to a large number of other children.

 Communicable diseases are spread in a number of ways, such as through the air (for example, by someone coughing or sneezing), through hands contaminated by faeces, direct skin-to-skin contact (for example, school sores) or contamination of surfaces.

 Therefore it is not surprising that children, who touch everything, put their hands in their mouths and haven’t yet learned various social graces, are prone to catching infections.

 While it is inevitable that a certain amount of cross-infection between children and staff will occur in the childcare setting, many infections are preventable.

 There are three major ways staff and parents can work together to reduce the spreading of infection among children attending childcare:

 It is important to be aware that children and adults may be infectious to others before showing symptoms of an illness, and in some cases there may be no evident symptoms at all.
 For this reason, effective hand washing should be an integral part of the daily routine, both at home and at childcare.
 Unwashed hands can transmit a variety of bacteria and viruses, including those that cause influenza and diarrhoea.

 Parents should teach their children to wash their hands as they arrive at the centre, after they leave, after going to the toilet and before meals.
 Good hand washing takes time (ideally 10 to 15 seconds).
 Liquid-soap dispensers are ideal for hand washing, and children should be encouraged to pat their hands dry.